Jonathan D. G. Jones

 Jonathan Dallas George Jones FRS (born 14 July 1954) is a senior scientist at the Sainsbury Laboratory and a professor at the University of East Anglia using molecular and genetic approaches to study disease resistance in plants.

 Education

 Jones was educated at the University of Cambridge where he studied the Natural Sciences Tripos as a student of Peterhouse, Cambridge and graduated with a Bachelor of Arts degree in 1976 followed by a PhD in 1980 supervised by Richard B. Flavell and Gabriel Dover.

 Research and career

 After his PhD, Jones did postdoctoral research at Harvard University in Frederick M. Ausubel's lab.
 Along with collaborator Jeffery Dangl, he proposed the zigzag model for the co-evolution of plant resistance genes and pathogen effectors.
-He also proposed the Guard Hypothesis, which provides a testable explanation for how plants overcome the large number of arms used by pathogens to evoke disease while having only a limited set of plant proteins to defend itself.
+He also proposed the guard hypothesis, which provides a testable explanation for how plants overcome the large number of arms used by pathogens to evoke disease while having only a limited set of plant proteins to defend itself.
+Previously, it was thought that pattern-triggered immunity and effector-triggered immunity functioned independently, but Jones and colleagues demonstrated that these pathways are interdependent and potentiate each other, synergistically reaching an effective threshold of plant immunity.